kmgapinski/Arduino-Camp/README.md

 #Basic Rules
 - Be Respectful.
-- Don't be a distraction to other's learning.
+- Don't be a distraction to others' learning.
-- No touching other students board's without their permission.
+- No touching other students' boards without their permission.

 #Outline
 ##Monday